-"33.
-It can safely be concluded that the Government of India with the appellant, RIL and ONGC had entered into a Joint venture agreement, whereunder each co-venturer had its own set of obligations and the responsibility discharged by each of the co-venturers towards the venture was not by way of any service rendered to the Joint venture, but in their own interest in furtherance of the common objective of the Joint venture.
-Service tax liability, therefore, could not have been fastened, upon the appellant."

-(B) BG Exploration & Production India Limited v.
-Commissioner of CGST [2020 (10) TMI 579-CESTAT (Mum) = 2021 (49) G.S.T.L.
-143 (Tri. - Mumbai)].
-The relevant portion of the order is reproduced below :

-15. In the impugned 'production sharing contract', Government of India brings in its rights over the resources, M/s.
-Oil & Natural Gas Corporation handles contracts and documentation, M/s.
-Reliance Industries Ltd. manages financial and commercial requirements and the appellant vested with responsibility for technical operations.
-The deployment of personnel is in pursuance of that obligation.
-No business venture can function without capital and the by-passing of transubstantiation of accumulated capital, in the form of cash and bank balances, into these rights and competencies does not derogate from that.
+- "Cost cost of service (iii) The recovery of i.e. Petroleum" from the Government of India represents the consideration for providing "mining services"; and - In the show cause notice dated 05.07.2019, it is also (iv) alleged that the recovery of "Cost Petroleum" and "Profit Petroleum" represents consideration received by the appellant for providing "mining service" to the Government of India. - According to the appellant the issues involved in these appeals have been decided in favour of the appellant in two separate orders of the Tribunal and the details are as follows: - Limited Α. BG Exploration Production India Commissioner of Service Tax (Audit-I)8.
+The relevant portion of the order is reproduced below: - It can safely be concluded that the Government of India with the Appellant, RIL and ONGC had entered venture agreement, into а Joint whereunder each co-venturer had its own set of obligations and the responsibility discharged by each of the co-venturers towards the venture was not by way of any service rendered to the Joint venture, but in their own interest in furtherance of the common objective of the Joint venture.
+Service tax liability, therefore, could not have been fastened, upon the Appellant." - Production В. Exploration & India Commissioner of CGST9.
+The relevant portion of the order is reproduced below: - 15.
+In the impugned 'production sharing contract', Government of India brings in its rights over the resources, M/s Oil & Natural Gas Corporation handles contracts and documentation, M/s Reliance Industries Ltd manages financial and commercial requirements and the appellant vested with responsibility for technical operations. deployment of personnel is in pursuance of that obligation.
+No business venture can function capital without and the by-passing transubstantiation of accumulated capital, in the form of cash and bank balances, into these rights and competencies does not derogate from that.
 Hence, the activity undertaken by the appellant with its cost equivalence recorded in the books is nothing but capital contribution.
 The adjudicating authority has erred in concluding that the mechanism of 'cash call' prescribed in the 'joint operations agreement' is consideration for services; it is intended as the vehicle for contribution by the participating interests to the capital requirements of the venture.
-As such capital contributions......
+As such capital contributions.....